Captain4LK/SoftLK-lib/README.md

 3. Clone this repository: `` git clone --recursive https://codeberg.org/Captain4LK/SoftLK-lib.git``
 4. Compile SoftLK:

-	You can either use the provided makefile (on freebsd use gmake):
+	* You can either use the provided makefile (on freebsd use gmake):

 	```
 	cd SoftLK-lib/lib/[YOUR OS]/
-	make backend_sdl2_gl
+	make backend_sdl2
 	```

+   Additionally it is recommended to install SoftLK-lib globally (currently only supported on Unix/Linux):

+   ``
+   sudo make install
+   ``

-	Or compile it yourself:
+	* Or compile it yourself:

 	```
 	cd SoftLK-lib/lib/[YOUR OS]/